magnuswikhog/remotedb-php/README.md

 This library lets you quickly and easily send data from your Android app to your server and store it in a database.

 > This is the PHP backend part of the RemoteDb project.
-The PHP backend part can be found at https://github.com/magnuswikhog/remotedb-android
+The Android library can be found at https://github.com/magnuswikhog/remotedb-android